-Images must have text alternatives that describe the information or function represented by the images.
+Images must have text alternatives that describe the information or function represented by them.
 This ensures that images can be used by people with various disabilities.
 This tutorial demonstrates how to provide appropriate text alternatives based on the purpose of the image:

 alt="") when the only purpose of an image is to add visual decoration to the page, rather than to convey information that is important to understanding the page.

 Functional images: The text alternative of an image used as a link or as a button should describe the functionality of the link or button rather than the visual image.
-Examples for such images are a printer icon to represent the print function or a button to submit a form.
+Examples of such images are a printer icon to represent the print function or a button to submit a form.

 Images of text: Readable text is sometimes presented within an image.
-If the image is not a logo, text in images should be avoided.
+If the image is not a logo, avoid text in images.
 However, if images of text are used, the text alternative should contain the same words as in the image.

 Complex images such as graphs and diagrams: To convey data or detailed information, provide a full-text equivalent of the data or information provided in the image as the text alternative.

-Groups of images: If multiple images convey a single piece of information, the text alternative for one image should convey the information conveyed by the entire group.
+Groups of images: If multiple images convey a single piece of information, the text alternative for one image should convey the information for the entire group.

 Image maps: The text alternative for an image that contains multiple clickable areas should provide an overall context for the set of links.
-In addition, each individual clickable area should have alternative text that describes the purpose or destination of the link.
+Also, each individually clickable area should have alternative text that describes the purpose or destination of the link.

 Why is this important?

 However, images are used extensively on websites and can create major barriers when they are not accessible.
 Accessible images are beneficial in many situations, such as:

 - People using screen readers: The text alternative can be read aloud or rendered as Braille